 At HydroHoist, our boat lifts are designed to meet the dual purposes of boat owners who dock their boats in all types and depths of water.
 They combine the protection and security of a dry dock with the ease and convenience of in-water storage.
 While our boat lifts make boating easier, they may also require basic boating knowledge like tying your boat to the dock and knowing which type of knot to use.

-To add an extra layer of security to your boat or personal watercraft (PWC) and its accompanying lift, we recommend owners tie their boats to the dock.
+To add an extra layer of security to your boat or personal watercraft (PWC) and its accompanying lift, we recommend that after owners dock their boats, they then tie their boats to the dock.

 This is handy just in case the lift was to lower itself unexpectedly.

 You might also need to know a variety of knotting techniques if your boat has sails.

 When To Tie Your Boat or Personal Watercraft To Your Dock

 Inclement weather – especially if your boat is regularly docked in a hurricane zone or particularly rough waters – might prompt you to tie your boat to your dock for an added layer of security, even when our boat lifts are in use.

 You might also need to secure your boat to a piling or pole if you dock unexpectedly in the midst of a trip.
 In addition to tying your boat to the dock, you might need to tie your boat to your anchor or your anchor to a secure location.
 The ability to tie your boat up properly can also give you peace of mind and broaden the places where you can take your boat, where you can stop for fun and excursions, and make travel safer and more enjoyable for everyone.

 Know The Different Types of Ropes All Boaters Should Have